-3. Results
+3 Results

-- We recognized and mapped three landslide areas in Salazie, active during the study period.
-Hell Bourg, Ilet à Vidot - and an area that was considered stabilized or dormant, possibly corresponding to Crete de Salaze. - 212 Hell Bourg and Ilet a Vidot are two major inhabited compound landslides of Salazie.
-These landslides move - continuously and typically accelerate following heavy rainfall.
-They occupy approximately 10% of the CdS surface - area.
-They all stand on volcanoclastic material interpreted as volcanic debris-avalanche deposits or as debris- - 215 flow/mud-flow deposits by Rault et al. (2022).
-Hell Bourg is a compound landslide covering a surface of - approximately 2.8 km2.
-Ilet a Vidot is an active plateau located northwest of Hell Bourg and covers an area of 2.3 - 217 km2. - In the next paragraph we describe both InSAR and OT results in more details.
+We recognized and mapped three landslide areas in Salazie, active during the study period: Hell-Bourg, Ilet à Vidot, and an area that was considered stabilized or dormant, possibly corresponding to Crête des Salazes.

+Hell-Bourg and Ilet à Vidot are two highly inhabited compound landslides of Salazie.
+These landslides move continuously and typically accelerate following heavy rainfall.
+They occupy approximately 10% of the CdS surface area.
+They all stand on volcanoclastic material interpreted as volcanic debris-avalanche deposits or as debris-flow/mudflow deposits by Rault et al. (2022).
+Hell-Bourg is a compound landslide covering a surface of approximately 2.8 km^2 .
+Ilet à Vidot is an active plateau located north-west of Hell-Bourg and covers an area of 2.3 km^2 .

+In the next paragraph we describe both InSAR and OT results in more detail.